AI, progress & app workflow

 What to do next

-For "How to use privacy-first tracking without turning progress into pressure", choose one low-pressure action: use a tool or guide only after the actual question is clear.
-Use the related Orena guide for "How to use privacy-first tracking without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use privacy-first tracking without turning progress into pressure" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.
+For "Progress use: privacy first tracking", choose one low-pressure action: use a tool or guide only after the actual question is clear.
+Use the related Orena guide for "Progress use: privacy first tracking" when you want app support for that action.
+The useful signal for "Progress use: privacy first tracking" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.

 Evidence boundary